tristanpenman/n64-heart-rust/README.md

 In the final example, [05-libdragon-in-rust](./examples/05-libdragon-in-rust/), we look at how to work with Libdragon from Rust, taking advantage of some publically available Rust bindings.

+## Notes

+Various notes about Nintendo 64 architecture and development can be found in the [notes](./notes) directory.

 ## References

 **Websites**